Aircraft in fiction: Northrop YB-49

 Paramount Pictures' 1953 film, The War of the Worlds incorporates color footage of a Northrop YB-49 test flight, originally used in one of Paramount's Popular Science theatrical shorts.
 In the George Pal film, the Flying Wing is used to drop an atomic bomb on the invading Martians.

 Northrop Grumman E-2 Hawkeye

 In the film The Final Countdown (1980) a Grumman E-2 Hawkeye is used by as an airborne command and radar facility to track the Japanese Fleet heading to attack Pearl Harbor.

-In the 2022 film Top Gun: Maverick, the E-2 plays an important role in the topical air attack operation, conducting the strike pack (consisting of four F/A-18) and detecting enemy aircraft.
+In the 2022 film Top Gun: Maverick, the E-2 plays an important role in the topical air attack operation, conducting the strike pack (consisting of four F/A-18s) and detecting enemy aircraft.

 O

-O-1 Bird Dog

-The 1990 film Air America, which loosely recounted the exploits of the Central Intelligence Agency proprietary airline in Southeast Asia in the 1960s and early 1970s, featured Cessna O-1 Bird Dogs.

 O2C Helldiver

-United States Navy Curtiss O2C-2 Helldivers from Floyd Bennett Field were used in filming King Kong in 1933, but as Carl Denham observed, "Oh no, it wasn't the airplanes.
-It was beauty killed the beast."
-Writer and director Merian C. Cooper portrayed the pilot who kills Kong, while director Ernest B. Schoedsack plays his gunner, in uncredited roles.
-In the 2005 remake of the film, director Peter Jackson plays one of the gunners while the pilot is portrayed by Rick Baker, who played Kong (in a rubber suit) in the 1976 remake.
+O2C-2 Helldivers appear In the 2005 King Kong remake.
+Director Peter Jackson plays one of the gunners while the pilot is portrayed by Rick Baker, who played Kong (in a rubber suit) in the 1976 remake.